-A developed approach using population attributable fraction for health benefits analysis of toxic chemical elimination
+An approach for using population attributable fraction to analyze the health benefits of eliminating toxic chemicals

 Abstract

-For over two-decades, Toxic Use Reduction (TUR), as a source reduction, has successfully reduced or eliminated toxic chemical usage at several industries.
-However, the occupational health benefits ue to the toxic chemical delimination have rarely been considered although TUR intervention sha increasingly been conducted.
-The aim of this study is to develop and present a framework for health benefits to the analysis due TUR intervention.
-The framework feasibility is tested with two case studies.
+For over two decades, toxic use reduction (TUR), a form of source reduction, has successfully reduced or eliminated toxic chemical use in several industries.
+However, the occupational health benefits of eliminating toxic chemicals have rarely been studied, although TUR interventions are increasingly used.
+The aim of this study is to develop and present a framework for analyzing the health benefits of TUR interventions.
+The feasibility of the framework is tested with two case studies.

-The first case study estimated that the proposed policy to ban the use of TCE in industrial vapor degreasing in U.S could prevent five kidney cancer among worker and seven kidney cancer among bystanders; it could save about $ 36 million.
-The second case study estimates a new policy to prohibit the entire use of PERC for dry cleaning in the U.S could prevent about four bladder cancer among dry cleaner and could save about $9.2million.
+The first case study estimated that a proposed policy to ban the use of Trichloroethylene (TCE) in industrial vapor degreasing in the U.S could prevent five kidney cancers among workers and seven kidney cancers among bystanders, with savings of about $ 36 million.
+The second case study estimated that a new policy to prohibit the use of perchloroethylene (PERC) for dry cleaning in the U.S could prevent about four bladder cancers among dry cleaning workers and could save about $9.2million.

-This paper demonstrates that the proposed method can be used to estimate the health benefit to workers when toxic chemical are eliminated and safer chemical alternatives are substituted.
-This approach allows finding the appropriate level of health benefit without onsite monitoring data and economic value of the estimated health benefit.
-Although there are limitations using PAF, this is a useful health benefit tool and is available as a decision-support tool for environmental and occupational chemical policy.
+This paper demonstrates that the proposed method can be used to estimate the health benefits to workers when toxic chemicals are eliminated and safer chemical alternatives are substituted.
+This approach enables health benefits to be estimated without onsite monitoring data and economic value of the estimated health benefit.
+Although there are limitations to using PAF,,it is a useful tool for estimating health benefits and can be used in making decisions about chemicals policies that affect environmental and occupational health.

 Introduction

-There is a growing agreement that our d environments including social, economic, anphysical environments have a significant impact on public health (Council, 2011).
-According to the American Public Health Association (APHA), many public health issues occurred not from a single causal determinant, but rather from a combination of multiple determinants that are related to public policy issues (APHA Policy Statement 2012).
-Therefore, promoting public health and safety by reducing exposure to risks requires a significant governmental role through regulatory intervention (Hutton, 2000).
-Several regulatory efforts have been conducted into a wide range of activities such as improving air and water quality; cleaning up of the hazardous site; and reducing exposures to toxic chemicals from work or consumer product (Miller et al., 2006).
+There is a growing agreement that our social, economic, and physical environments have a significant impact on public health (Council, 2011).
+According to the American Public Health Association (APHA), many public health issues do not have just one causal determinant, but rather are caused by multiple determinants that are related to public policy (APHA Policy Statement 2012).
+Therefore, promoting public health and safety by reducing exposure to such risks requires a significant governmental role for regulatory intervention (Hutton, 2000).
+Several such regulations have been enacted, covering a wide range of activities such as improving air and water quality; cleaning up hazardous sites; and reducing exposures to toxic chemicals from work or consumer product (Miller et al., 2006).

-Commonly,eth regulatory intervention decision making process requires estimation of the achieved benefits.
-Informed analysis of benefit and cost might help policy makers decide “whether particular interventions merit the expected costs associated with achieving these benefits and informs their choices among alternative strategies” (W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
-For instance, the Executive Order 12866 of 1993 (Clinton 1993) required a necessary regulatory impact analysis for evaluating risks, benefits, and costs of proposed or existing regulation h whichas an annual effect on the economy of $100 million or more (National Research Council 2002).
+Commonly, regulatory decision making requires estimating the benefits of the proposed regulation.
+Informed analysis of the benefits and costs might help policy makers decide “whether particular interventions merit the expected costs associated with achieving these benefits and informs their choices among alternative strategies” (W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
+For instance, Executive Order 12866 of 1993 (Clinton 1993) requires a regulatory impact analysis for evaluating risks, benefits, and costs of proposed or existing regulations that have an annual impact on the economy of $100 million or more (National Research Council 2002).